Who is Gary Marbut?

 University of Montana, 1964 to 1966 (interrupted by the U.S.

-Army; three years; honorable discharge).
+Army - three years; honorable discharge).

-Special Note:
+Special

-Many people in HD 99 want to know where Gary stands concerning
+want to know where Gary stands concerning medical

-medical marijuana.
+marijuana.
 Here are some published positions:

 Missoulian,